Intuit is Slowly Killing Mailchimp's Free Plan, Here's Why

 • Intuit quickly instituted pay cuts for loyal Mailchimp employees, causing an exodus of longstanding talent.

-• It was revealed Mailchimp employees were never given an opportunity to own equity in the company, even after decades of service, and recieved nothing in the acquisition.
+• It was revealed Mailchimp employees were never given an opportunity to own equity in the company, even after decades of service, and received nothing in the acquisition.

 • Founder/CEO Ben Chestnut was forced out due to some bizarre internal drama within the company.

-Another classic case of an acquistion not turning out great for customers.
+Another classic case of an acquisition not turning out great for customers.
 Mailerlite was also acquired by private equity around the same time, so expect them to start implementing similar price hikes.

 Mailchimp's Free Plan limits get lowered next month